snltd/SexyMF/README.md

 ## Audit Logging

-Restify provides a very powerful audit logging plugin, the output of which can be very useful when debugging SexyMF.
+Restify provides an audit logging plugin, the output of which can be useful when debugging SexyMF.
 This audit log contains detailed information about any request which did not end with the client being sent a 200 code.

 If you wish to enable it, set `log[audit_log]` to a writable path in the config file.